Buying a Home in Waimea Between $1 Million and $2 Million: What the Data Tells Us

 Last updated: April 2026.
 Market conditions change frequently — contact me for the most current information.

 If you’re looking at Waimea homes in the $1 million to $2 million range, the market is sending a clear message: price it right and it sells fast.
 Price it wrong and it sits.
-As someone who has lived and worked in Waimea for over 58 years, I find this market fascinating right now — and full of opportunity for informed buyers.

 What’s Available Right Now